illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

   * Presentation is not a slide show, but a verbal explaining and demonstration of the artifacts produced
   * We need to see your face
   * If recorded, find a quiet place, focus on audio and or use head phones and make a quality recoding.
-  * There are OTS recording studios in the basement of Stuart Building and I have recording equipment available in the Smart Lab as well.

-### What to Deliver to Blackboard
+### What to Deliver to Canvas

-Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day 04/28 10:00 AM.
+Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day 04/27 10:00 AM.
 Feedback will be given on each submission.